saascipes/build-pipeline/README.md

         - Open the AWS console in a browser and login
         - Click the "Services" drop down and enter "EC2" in the search edit box - then click "EC2"
         - Click on "Load Balancers" in the menu on the left side
-        - Copy the load balancer URl corresponding to the stock quote publisher web application
+        - Copy the load balancer DNS name corresponding to the stock quote publisher web application
         - Paste the URL into a new browser window
         - When the page loads, enter a ticker, e.g. "IBM" in the ticker input box and then click the "Subscribe" button - you should see regular quote updates in the browser
 7. Test the build/deploy process